Janet Marie Smith: Atlanta Braves (1994–2000)

 Smith, while working for Stan Kasten, led the project to convert Turner Field to an Olympic Stadium.
 The stadium was the centerpiece for the 1996 Summer Olympics in Atlanta, Georgia.
 Later, Smith oversaw the transformation of Olympic Stadium to the Braves' Turner Field.
 Much of the north end of the Olympic stadium was removed to convert it into a 49,000-seat baseball park.
 A unique characteristic of Smith's work on Braves' Turner Field is the remnants of previously demolished Atlanta-Fulton County Stadium's foundation which is located just outside the center field and left field walls.
 Retaining the former Atlanta-Fulton foundation allowed the spot where home plate had been to be marked, thereby commemorating the place at which Hank Aaron broke Babe Ruth's home run record in 1974.

 Boston Red Sox (2002–2009)

 Between 2002 and 2009, Smith once again joined Larry Lucchino—President and CEO of Boston Red Sox—to oversee the many renovations needed to bring Fenway Park in Boston, MA into the 21st century.
-New owners John Henry, Tom Weiner, and Larry Lucchino purchased the Red Sox and Fenway Park in December 2001.
+New owners John Henry, Tom Werner, and Larry Lucchino purchased the Red Sox and Fenway Park in December 2001.
 The previous owners planned to tear down the nearly 100-year-old ballpark and build a modern park in its place, but they could not secure public funds to execute the project.
 Working with the firm DAIQ Architects, Smith's challenge was to make Fenway Park accessible and welcoming to fans—incorporating modern conveniences, a nostalgic sense and designed to enhance the overall experience of fans whom Smith said, "no longer sit in one place for the whole game and keep score in a program with a number 2 pencil."